MPAX: Mathematical Programming in JAX: MPAX: Math Programming in JAX

-\begin{itemize} \item {\bf Determinism.} In JAX, floating-point computations on accelerators may produce non-deterministic results due to factors such as XLA auto-tuning, GPU/TPU atomics, and scatter operations.
-Additionally, \mintinline{python}{jax.jit} can introduce variability as a result of optimizations performed by the XLA compiler.
-To ensure deterministic results, set the following environment variable:
+\item {\bf Matrix format.} MPAX supports both dense and sparse formats for the objective and constraint matrix, providing flexibility to handle a wide range of LP/QP structures efficiently.
+The computational bottleneck of both $\mathrm{r^2}$HDPHG and rAPDHG algorithms lies in matrix-vector multiplication, which has been fully optimized in JAX for both sparse and dense matrices to maximize performance.
+However, mismatches between the matrix format and the actual data structure, such as storing a dense matrix in a sparse format or vice versa, can significantly impact computational efficiency.
+To address this, MPAX automatically follows the input matrix format to ensure that computations align with the structure of the given LP/QP problem, thereby maintaining optimal efficiency and performance.

+\item {\bf Warm start.} By default, MPAX initializes with all-zero vectors as the starting point.
+However, it also supports a warm start with user-provided solutions, which may include a primal solution, a dual solution, or a pair of both.
+In many machine learning applications, solvers are frequently used to solve a series of similar problem instances where the input data undergoes only minor changes.
+Although the choice of warm-start strategy is typically problem-dependent, providing a well-suited warm start for both rAPDHG and $\mathrm{r^2}$HPDHG can significantly accelerate their convergence. \item {\bf Determinism.} In JAX, floating-point computations on accelerators may produce non-deterministic results due to factors such as XLA auto-tuning, GPU/TPU atomics, and scatter operations.
+Additionally, \texttt{jax.jit} can introduce variability as a result of optimizations performed by the XLA compiler.
+Setting \texttt{xla\_gpu\_deterministic\_ops=true} can ensure deterministic results in JAX.
 While these differences are typically minor for each iteration, they can accumulate over time, leading to noticeable variations in convergence.